 Step by step photos

-1. First, mix up the mayo topping.
+1. First, mix up the mayo topping for the halloumi sandwich.
 All you need to do is stir black pepper, garlic powder, and lemon juice into the mayo and set it aside.

 If you like, you can add in a few drops of your favorite hot sauce too!

-6. Now all you have to do is assemble the sandwich.
+Now all you have to do is assemble the halloumi sandwich, with the lettuce and tomato slices.
 Enjoy it right away while the halloumi is still all nice and soft, yum!

 Tips and tricks

 - I like using this cast-iron stovetop grill from Lodge (affiliate link); it's large enough that I can cook the onion, halloumi, and bread all at the same time.
-And, since it's cast-iron I can pre-heat it while I prep the other ingredients without worrying about the finish.
+And, since it's cast-iron I can pre-heat it while I prep the other ingredients for the halloumi sandwich, without worrying about the finish.
 (As opposed to non-stick, which should not be heated empty).

 - If you don't have a large grill pan, you can grill the ingredients in stages.
 But, grill the halloumi last so it stays nice and soft when you enjoy your sandwich.
 If you like, you can keep the bread and onions warm while the halloumi cooks by tenting them loosely with aluminum foil.

-- I chose garlic powder to add additional flavor to the mayo.
-But, if you enjoy the more bracing flavor of fresh garlic, you can substitute ¼ teaspoon of crushed garlic for the garlic powder.
-Also feel free to add more lemon juice and/or hot sauce to the mayo to customize it to your tastes.
+- Also feel free to add more lemon juice, garlic power, and/or hot sauce to the mayo to customize it to your tastes.

 Recipe FAQs